The Carnivore Diet

 Not all zero-carb diets are considered carnivore.
 The carnivore space can be confusing for newcomers with different options to explore.
 Here’s the breakdown from the most restrictive option to some of the least:

 The beef-only carnivore diet consists only of unprocessed beef, salt, and water.
 As the most restrictive form of the carnivore diet, many eat this way because of physical symptoms from eating other foods.
-This way of eating is perfect to start an elimination protocol and slowly introduce foods one at a time.
+This way of eating is perfect for starting an elimination protocol and slowly introducing foods one at a time.

 The nose-to-tail carnivore diet, also referred to as the ancestral diet or ancestral carnivore diet, mimics the way our ancestors’ way of eating.
 It includes muscle meat, organs, bones, and bone broth.
 In regards to fish, heads and roe (eggs) are included.
 This version of carnivore often does not include dairy, but raw milk and kefir can be common.
 Some will include honey and maple syrup.